-Many schools are making Humanities and Languages compulsory for all in response to the Government's initiative.
-Many more are insisting that those capable of passing them should be made to take a Humanities and Languages option.
+Many schools make Humanities and Languages compulsory for all.
 Our governors looked at changing the options to make some subjects compulsory for some students, which would certainly help us in the league tables.
 However, we feel it better to allow families to make the choice, while being fully informed of its significance.